erenatikk/erenatikk/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Turkish Statistical Institute
-- 📫 How to reach me:
+- 📫 How to reach me: zerenatik@gmail.com
 -->
-🔭 I’m currently working on Turkish Statistical Institute
+🔭 I’m currently working on Turkish Statistical Institute 📫 How to reach me: zerenatik@gmail.com
+🌱 I’m currently learning MLOps and Kubernetes